zer2/Fantasy-Basketball--in-progress-/readme.md

 I call these G-scores, and it turns out that these are quite different from Z-scores.
 For example, steals have a very high week-to-week standard deviation, and carry less weight in G-scores than Z-scores as a result.

 This matches with the way many fantasy players think about volatile categories like steals; they know that a technical advantage in them based on Z-scores is flimsy so they prioritize them less.
 Why invest strongly in steals, when you will lose the category often anyway due to bad luck?
-The G-score idea just converts that intuition into a mathematical rigor
+The G-score idea just converts that intuition into a mathematical rigor.

+It is easy to confirm that upon reflection, G-scores are more sensible than Z-scores.
+Consider the following two scenarios
+- Your opponent has Joel Embiid.
+He will score either $60$, $70$, or $80$ points across the week
+- You don't know if your opponent has Jayson Tatum, Joel Embiid, or Luka Doncic.
+Tatum will score $60$ points, Embiid will score $70$, and Doncic will score $80$

+From your perspective, these two scenarios are the same.
+Therefore any sensible scoring system should treat player-to-player standard deviation and week-to-week standard deviation in the same way, which G-score does and Z-score does not

 ## 5. Simulation results